 A brachial plexus injury is an injury to the bundle of nerves that sends signals from your spine to your shoulder, arm and hand.
 It can occur during a difficult delivery when a baby’s chin is compressed against the walls of the birth canal.
 The injury can result in a condition known as Erb’s palsy.

 If your child was born with a brachial plexus injury, the attorneys at Miller & Wagner, are ready to help you recover the compensation your child will need for the significant challenges your child will face.
-With offices in Eugene and Portland, our lawyers represent families throughout Oregon and Washington.
+With offices in Pacific City and Portland, our lawyers represent families throughout Oregon and Washington.
 We offer a free initial consultation to answer your questions and explain your case.

 Preventing Brachial Plexus Injuries in the Delivery Process